Dalu46/lingoso/README.md

 # Lingoso 🌍🗣️

 **AI that speaks for you, wherever you travel.**
 Lingoso is your smart travel companion that helps you communicate, navigate, and discover local services anywhere in the world.

 Whether you’re at a shop, on a bus, or exploring a new city, Lingoso makes sure you’re understood.

 ---

-## 🚀 Features
+## 🚀 Features [including comming soon features...]

 - **AI Video-Call Avatar**
   Speak naturally with an AI-powered avatar that listens and responds to your voice.